Book sales club: Text publication societies

 In 19th-century Britain, the term book club was sometimes applied to text publication societies.
 Like the modern clubs, these were membership organizations whose members would receive publications automatically in return for their subscriptions.
 The books were usually scholarly editions of old works of historical or literary interest, or of archival records, which had been edited and published specifically (and often exclusively) for distribution to society members.
 The oldest of these societies was the highly exclusive Roxburghe Club, founded in London in 1812.
-Although many of the 19th-century societies have ceased to exist, others (including the Roxburghe Club) continue to survive and flourish, and new societies continue to be founded.
+Although many of the 19th-century societies have ceased to exist, others (including the Roxburghe Club) continue to operate, and new societies continue to be founded.
 The modern societies mostly focus on publishing editions of archival records, and are now more usually known as record or records societies.

+American book clubs

+20th century book clubs in the U.S. included Book League of America, the Literary Guild, the Junior Library Guild, the Mystery Book Club, the Science Fiction Book Club, the Book of the Month Club, the Quality Paperback Book Club, Reese's Book Club, and Treble Clef and Book Lovers' Club (TCBLC).

+European book clubs

+German book clubs have included Wissenschaftliche Buchgesellschaft (WBG) and French book clubs have included the Club français du livre.